10 Essential Questions to Ask a Fiduciary Financial Advisor During Your Free Intro Call

 3. “Do you use model portfolios or customised portfolios?”

-4. “How do you select mutual funds or ETFs?”
+4. “How do you select mutual funds, ETFs, or other investment vehicles?”

 5. “How do you monitor performance and when do you rebalance?”

-6. “How do you handle large one-time investments (bonus, inheritance)“
+6. “How do you handle large one-time investments such as a bonus, inheritance, or business proceeds?”

 7. “How do you minimise taxes and costs inside the portfolio?”

-8. “How do you incorporate my life goals (house, children, retirement) into my asset allocation?”
+8. “How do you incorporate my life goals into my asset allocation?”

 9. “How will you help me stay disciplined during volatility?”